 GradesK to 9

 In the ClassroomIncorporate this expedition into your units on continents, exploration and explorers (to compare modern exploration with historic expeditions), or science units on flight, energy and more.
 See the Blog for specific scientific explorations your students can read in groups or as a class.
 Include this resource in a unit on scientists and what they do.
 Include some of the readings as informational texts that will generate high student interest.
 This is a great resource for your gifted students in a regular classroom to extend curriculum and share what they have learned with classmates.
 For more background for teachers, see the Executive Summary under "About."
-Have students use a class account to create maps using Animaps, reviewed here.
-Students can add text, images, and location stops!
+Have students use a class account to create maps using MapHub, reviewed here.
+Students can add icons, URLs, text, images, and location stops!
 Middle school students can use Fakebook, reviewed here, to create a "fake" page similar in style to Facebook about any of the people on Captain Barrington's journey.

 GradesK to 12

 In the ClassroomHave students choose a book they can connect to concepts you are studying in science class or have them choose a book of interest and generate a list of questions they would like to investigate further.
-Share this list with students during your study of physics of flight and aerodynamics.
+Share this list with students during your study of the physics of flight and aerodynamics.
 Include it during study of sophisticated engineering design or of basic concepts such as gravity and air flow.
 As you study animal adaptations and the differences among species, look closely at how birds fly and how man-made flying machines mimic some of their capabilities.
 The non-fiction selections offer possible informational texts to practice Common Core science literacy skills.

 Grades5 to 12